 Film and television composer Mario Sevigny created the soundtrack for the drama series “The Art of More,” which tells the story of the dark underbelly of the expensive world of New York art dealers.
-With season two of the popular show released this week on Crackle, we spoke to Sevigny about his attraction to the project, any changes he made to the music compared to last year’s first season and what has motivated him to work in a diverse range of musical genres throughout his career.
+With season two of the popular show released on Crackle, we spoke to Sevigny about his attraction to the project, any changes he made to the music compared to the first season and what has motivated him to work in a diverse range of musical genres throughout his career.

 An interview with film and television composer Mario Sevigny

 Jordan Smith: I read that you started playing music at a young age before turning to composition when you were 20.
 How did that come about?

 Mario Sevigny: I was playing music in nightclubs and was around 18-19, and I noticed that every musician was playing the same songs.
 I wanted to do them in a different way, so I started having fun with that, making my own arrangements.
 Then I began to compose songs with friends and one of them wanted to do an album.
 I went on to be an assistant composer, plugging in wires and editing on the computer, before starting out on my own.

 I first took up playing drums, but later picked up the piano and guitar.
 My musical skills have been useful because i can play all the instruments on my tracks and it means I can work much faster.